 Keeping fingertips floured, fold the dough circle in half around the filling and pinch the edges closed.

 While completely unnecessary, you can make fun little decorations/scallops around the edges as you pinch them shut.

 Drop them one at a time into a pot of boiling water.
 (I would salt the water, as for pasta) Gently stir them around to keep them from sticking.
 When they start to float, let them cook for an additional 5 minutes.
-Some form of slotted spoon is good for scooping them out of the water.
+Some form of "spider" or slotted spoon is good for scooping them out of the water.